-It is all about organizing and re-organizing the value chain, and we are approaching a situation where there is enough of infrastructure around for this to happen.
+It is all about organizing and re-organizing the value chain, and we are approaching a situation where there is enough of infrastructure around for this to happen – companies exist that can help handle the docker run alone in this regard, after all.
 Readily available and unbroken cold chains are to food what fiber-to-the-home has been for new media.
 And, lo and behold, they are arriving, not the least through new and smart temperature stable packaging.

 The co-op model, so widely spread around the planet, could perhaps also get back to the original idea of strengthening buyers and consumers, but not taking the detour over the supermarket.
-Will self-driving cars and drones change the distribution game?
+Will self driving car technology and drones change the distribution game?
 You bet.
 How?
 That’s up to you to be a part of.

 Protein has become almost a synonym of meat, but it can come from many different sources.
 Health advocates claim that plant based proteins are far better for us than animal protein and we would not contest that.
 We would not either contest that there is a mega trend trying to replace animal protein with plant based varieties.
 In fact, some pundits claim that plant based proteins will shave off 10% of the animal protein market in the next five years, in an already downward-pointing meat market.
 If that is to happen we face rather dramatic shifts.